Designs via Free Probability

-In recent years, there has been an increasing interest in the study of random unitaries and their uniform distribution, the Haar ensemble.
-These concepts are essential in quantum information, with applications that span from cryptography~\cite{chau2005unconditionally} and quantum key distribution~\cite{renes2004symmetric,hayashi2005reexamination, iblisdir2006optimal}, to randomized benchmarking and measurements~\cite{Emerson_2005, PhysRevLett.108.110503,PhysRevLett.120.050406,PhysRevA.99.052323,huang2020predicting,paini2019approximate,morris2020selective,knips2020multipartite,PhysRevLett.122.120505,Elben_2022}, and many others~\cite{low2010pseudorandomness}.
+In recent years, there has been a growing interest in the study of random unitaries and their uniform distribution, the Haar ensemble.
+These concepts are essential in quantum information, with applications ranging from cryptography~\cite{chau2005unconditionally} and quantum key distribution~\cite{renes2004symmetric,hayashi2005reexamination, iblisdir2006optimal}, to randomized benchmarking and measurements~\cite{Emerson_2005, PhysRevLett.108.110503,PhysRevLett.120.050406,PhysRevA.99.052323,huang2020predicting,paini2019approximate,morris2020selective,knips2020multipartite,PhysRevLett.122.120505,Elben_2022}, as well as many others~\cite{low2010pseudorandomness}.
 However, sampling unitaries from the Haar ensemble in practical setups is challenging, especially for large Hilbert spaces.
 To address this issue, $k$\emph{-designs} have been introduced.
 These correspond to ensembles of unitaries which approximate the Haar ensemble by reproducing its correlations up a certain order $k$ \cite{delsarte1991spherical, dankert2005efficient, dankert2009exact}.
 Random unitaries play a fundamental role also in the study of the chaotic evolution of many-body systems.
 The reasons are multiple: on one side many universal properties of chaotic many-body systems are understood from random matrix theory, on the other, chaotic evolution is expected to lead the system to uniformly sample Hilbert space at sufficiently long times, as some form of ergodicity.
-Several works in these directions have studied the emergence of design's properties in different models, such as random unitary circuits~\cite{Harrow2009,Diniz2011,PhysRevLett.116.170502,Haferkamp2022,PhysRevX.7.021006,Harrow2023,hunterjones2019unitary,brandao2021models,Haferkamp2022a,low2010pseudorandomness,PhysRevA.72.060302,hearth2023unitary} and many-body models with Brownian couplings~\cite{jian2022linear,tiutiakina2023frame}.
+Several works in these directions have studied the emergence of design properties in different models, such as random unitary circuits~\cite{Harrow2009,Diniz2011,PhysRevLett.116.170502,Haferkamp2022,PhysRevX.7.021006,Harrow2023,hunterjones2019unitary,brandao2021models,Haferkamp2022a,low2010pseudorandomness,PhysRevA.72.060302,hearth2023unitary} and many-body models with Brownian couplings~\cite{jian2022linear,tiutiakina2023frame}.
 Other approaches have focused on the random properties of ensembles of states \cite{brandao2021models, pilatowsky2023complete}.
-In this case, a popular setup is to consider the ensemble as arising from projective measurements on a subsystem, the so-called deep thermalization \cite{cotler2023emergent, Choi_2023, ho2022exact, claeys2022emergent, ippoliti2022solvable, lucas2022generalized, bhore2023deep, mcginley2022shadow}.\\
+In this case, a popular setup is to consider the ensemble as arising from projective measurements on a subsystem, the so-called deep thermalization \cite{cotler2023emergent, Choi_2023, ho2022exact, claeys2022emergent, ippoliti2022solvable,ippoliti2023dynamical,lucas2022generalized, bhore2023deep, mcginley2022shadow, PRXQuantum.4.030322}.\\

 A framework for understanding quantum statistical mechanics is provided by the \emph{Eigenstate Thermalization Hypothesis} (ETH), which describes the statistical properties of a class of physical observables $\mathcal A$ when represented in the basis of generic many-body Hamiltonians \cite{deutsch1991quantum, srednicki1999approach}.
 This approach has a well-defined classical limit in Khichin's statistical mechanics \cite{aleksandr1949mathematical}, that, rather than on ergodicity, focuses on observables and their properties in the thermodynamic limit.
 The validity of ETH in local many-body systems has been verified in a plethora of numerical experiments \cite{prosen1999, rigol2008thermalization, biroli2010effect, polkovnikov2011colloquium, ikeda2013finite, steinigeweg2013eigenstate, alba2015eigenstate, beugeling2015off, luitz2016long, luitz2016anomalous, leblond2020eigenstate, brenes2020eigenstate, fritzsch2021eigenstate, garratt2021pairing}, making ETH one of the most established paradigms for thermalization in quantum systems.